marceloMiotto/WeatherAPI/README.md

 ### Step 2 (Install all the required libraries)
     Open the terminal and navigate to the projects folder Run the command:
-        $ pip install -r requirements.txt
+        $ py -m pip install -r requirements.txt

 ### Step 3 Install MongoDB
     In case you don't have the MongoDB installed
     Get a version from https://www.mongodb.com/try/download/community
 ![](readme_img/mongodb.png)

     After installing the mongoDB
-    Navigate to the project's folder
-    Open the Python console and run the command:
+    Open the terminal and navigate to the project's folder Run the command:
-        >>> python utils/create_database_ttl_index.py
+        $ python utils/create_database_ttl_index.py

-    This should create the database a ttl index
+    This should create the database and the ttl index
 ![](readme_img/mongo_database.png)

-    The tool that I use to manage my mongoDB instance is Mongo Management Studio You could download from here http://mms.litixsoft.de/index.php?lang=en
+    The tool that I've used to manage my mongoDB instance is "Mongo Management Studio" You could download from here http://mms.litixsoft.de/index.php?lang=en

 ![](readme_img/mongo_mg_studio.png)